 - Deployed with little integration

-@RISK has built a technology that provides an organization with a thinking and adaptive Cyber Security Power House that is graphically displayed in what it calls InVictus:
+@RISK has built a technology that provides an organization with a thinking and adaptive Cyber Security Power House that achieves this kind of "cyber covalent bond" using a mathematical principal called corroboration and is graphically displayed in what it calls Quorum:

 Solving the hiring problem??

 For an industry that already faces a shortage of skilled worker — a gap that’s estimated to reach 1.5 million professionals by 2020 we need automation powered by corroboration to offset our budgetary challenges.
 Even if we do have the budget there aren't enough people to respond to the problem, adding to the problem is the increased percentage of organized efforts to place insider threats.

 The effective approach to a next generation Cyber Security Product is to use automation to enhance an analysts’ ability to fill gaps in intelligence and act with speed and accuracy.
 Automating Digital Forensic Investigation using Machine Learning based on Consensus Theory and mathematical corroboration finds connections between seemlingly unrelated events and hidden intersections amongst massive data sprawl generated by appliances and netflow allows humans to more quickly and confidently tackle cyberthreats.